pckerneis/piano-keys/docs/README.md

 ## Customize appearence

-Out of the box, PianoKeys allow you to specify colors for the keys, accordingly to their state (normal, hovered or pressed).
+Out of the box, **piano-keys** allow you to specify colors for the keys, accordingly to their state (normal, hovered or pressed).
 The available attributes are :
 - `stroke`
 - `whiteKey`
 - `whiteKeyHover`